 Subp.
 6. Authorized physician.
-"Authorized physician" means a physician certified in:
+"Authorized physician" means a physician who is certified in:

-- A. radiation oncology or therapeutic radiology by the American Board of Radiology or Radiology (combined diagnostic and therapeutic radiology program) by the American Board of Radiology prior to 1976; - B. radiation oncology by the American Osteopathic Board of Radiology; - C. radiology, with specialization in radiotherapy, as a British "Fellow of the Faculty of Radiology" or "Fellow of the Royal College of Radiology"; or - D. therapeutic radiology by the Canadian Royal College of Physicians and Surgeons.
+- A. radiation oncology or therapeutic radiology by the American Board of Radiology or Radiology (combined diagnostic and therapeutic radiology program) by the American Board of Radiology prior to 1976; - B. radiation oncology by the American Osteopathic Board of Radiology; - C. radiology, with specialization in radiotherapy, as a British "Fellow of the Faculty of Radiology" or "Fellow of the Royal College of Radiology"; or - D. therapeutic radiology by the Canadian Royal College of Physicians and Surgeons; or - E. meets the classroom and laboratory instruction, supervised work experience, and supervised clinical experience requirements under part 4733.0430.